open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 - inputs：Input data, passed into `__call__`, usually a list of image paths or image data.
 - batch_size：batch size, passed in by the user when calling `__call__`.
-- Other parameters: specified by the user and included in `preprocess_kwargs`.
+- Other parameters: Passed in by the user and specified in `preprocess_kwargs`.

-Output:
+Return:

-- Generator that yields one batch of data per iteration.
+- A generator that yields one batch of data at each iteration.

 The `preprocess` function is a generator function by default, which applies the `pipeline` and `collate_fn` to the input data, and yields the preprocessed batch data.
 In general, subclasses do not need to override this function.